LightningAlex/TPC/Documentation/Abilities.md

 # Abilities

 ## Definition
 An ability consists of an animation (montage), various different events and stats typically used in combat.
 Abilities are the core of the combat system.
-A character can use only one ability at a time!

 ## Functionality details
 ### Code structure
 The base class for abilities is `UTPAbility`, which inherits from `UObject` (might be changed to `AActor` later for replication purposes).
-The base class contains variables used for any ability, as well as some optional ones.
+The base class contains variables used for any ability.
 Each ability is supposed to be a blueprint which inherits from this base class.

 ### Ability animations
 Each ability must play an animation.
 The played animation is determined by the following function: